By Wayne Erbsen

-The search for the core of the roots of bluegrass always leads to the many brother acts that were so popular with rural audiences in the ‘thirties and ‘forties.
+The search for the core of the roots of bluegrass always leads to the many brother acts that were so popular with rural audiences in the 1930s and 1940s.
 The familiar names that always crop up include the Monroe brothers, Callahan brothers, Delmore brothers and the Bolick brothers.
 Practically forgotten, but no less important to the roots of bluegrass, were Karl and Harty.
-Though “officially” not brothers, both were born in 1905, growing up in Mount Vernon, Kentucky as if they were brothers.
+Though “officially” not brothers, both were born in 1905, growing up in Mount Vernon, Kentucky, as if they were brothers.
 This same area produced such artists as Bradley Kincaid, Red Foley, and John Lair.

 Growing up surrounded by traditional music, it wasn’t long before Harty bought a mail-order guitar and Karl acquired a mandolin.
 Besides learning songs from local musicians, Harty learned many old songs from his mother, who sang while she did chores around the house.
 By 1929, they joined forces with another Mount Vernon musician, Doc Hopkins.
 Calling themselves the Kentucky Krazy Kats, they landed their first radio program on WHAS in Louisville.